sbupgsa/constitution/Constitution.md

 Committees that are vital to the continued existence of the organization or those that inherited activities previously organized independently by graduate students in the Department shall be recognized as standing committees.
 These committees shall exist, even if they have no members.
-In this case, the President will be responsible for appointing voting members to serve on these committees.
+In this case, the President will be responsible for appointing active members to serve on these committees.

 ### Section 3: Dissolution